bramtayl/Justly/README.md

 #### Edit Menu

 Many of the actions in the edit menu have keyboard shortcuts listed to the right.
-Using the edit menu, you can undo and redo any actions.
+Using the edit menu, you can choose among following:

+- Choose "Undo" to undo any action.
+- Choose "Redo" to redo any action.
-You can copy a selected cell, a selected group of notes, or a selected group of chords.
+- Choose "Copy" to copy a selected cell, a selected group of notes rows, or a selected group of chords rows.
-You can also delete or insert new objects.
-Insert and paste have the following three options:

-- Before: insert or paste objects immediately before the first selected item, with the same level  (that is, a chord before a chord, or a note before a note)..
+- Choose "Paste" to choose among the following:
+  - Choose "Cell, or Rows after" to paste cell contents, or to paste note rows or chord rows after the last selected row.
+  - Choose "Rows into start" to paste chord rows into an empty song, or note rows into an empty chord.
+- Choose "Insert" to choose among the following:
+  - Choose "Rows after" to insert a new note row or a chord row after the last selected row.
-- After: insert or paste objects immediately after the last selected item, with the same level (that is, a chord after a chord, or a note after a note).
+  - Choose "Rows into start" to insert a new chord row into the start of a song, or a new note row into a the start of chord.
-- Into: You can insert or paste notes "into" an empty chord, and you can insert or paste chords "into" an empty song.

-You can additional paste the contents of a cell.
+- Choose "Remove" to remove a selected group of note rows, or a selected group of chord shows.

 #### View Menu

-You can choose whether or not to view the starting controls, and whether or not to view the chords editor.
+You can choose whether or not to view the starting controls.

 #### Play Menu

-You can play a selection of chords or notes.
+Choose "Play selection" to play a selection of chords or notes.
 If you play a selection of chords, you will skip the previous chords, and only play the selected chords.
 If you play a selection of notes within a chord, you will skip all previous chords, and only play the selected notes within the chord.

-Press stop playing to stop playing a previous request.
+Press "Stop Playing" to stop playing a previous request.

 ## Examples